 Explore the mansion.
 Go to the barnyard and learn about farm life in the 19th century.
 See the old school house, walk a nature trail, and more.
-Visit for one of their events to see demonstrations of life in 1800s.
+Visit during one of their events to see demonstrations of life in the 1800s.

 Earlyworks Children’s History Museum

 The South’s largest hands-on history museum.
 An interactive children’s museum where you can learn about Alabama’s history.

 Alabama Constitution Village

 An open-air, historical museum reenacting life in 1819.
 The village includes a post office, a home, a law office, a print shop, cabinet-maker’s shop and more.

 The tour is best for adults and children 12 and up.

 For the outdoorsy family, Hays Nature Preserve offers 10 miles of trails along the Flint River.
 There are picnic areas and restrooms, and leashed dogs are welcome.

 We came to Edisto Island in 2018.
 We loved the uncrowded atmosphere and natural beauty.